willzxd/HadoopHiveTezInstall/README.md

 It will prepare a set of queries based on your benchmark specification, and then run the queries on the system you specified.

-### Compare pure hive-mr and pure hive-tez using BigFrame: A simple example
+##<a name="8"/> Compare pure hive-mr and pure hive-tez using BigFrame: A simple example

 If you follow the previous instruction, you can use the default configuration of BigFrame to do the experiment.
 The only thing you need to do is to change the engine twice and run it twice.